 There are a number of motorized outriggers waiting at the jetty outside the Office.
 We hired one for the 20-minute crossing to Mararison.
 The cost of a roundtrip is P750.00 for a maximum of five passengers.
 This included a circle island tour.
 It was all fast and simple to set up.
 We left our car at the parking lot in front of the Office.
 Our pumpboat waited for us until we were ready to return to Culasi.
 If you are traveling alone, you may join a group and share the cost.

-There are frequent bus services from Iloilo, Kalibo and Caticlan to Culasi.
-The bus from Iloilo leaves from Tagbak Terminal in Jaro and it takes approximately three hours to reach Culasi.
-The Caticlan and Kalibo buses bound for Iloilo will stop in Culasi.
+Frequent bus services from Iloilo, Kalibo and Caticlan stop in Culasi.
+The bus from Iloilo leaves from the Molo Terminal and it takes approximately three hours to reach Culasi.
+The Caticlan and Kalibo buses bound for Iloilo also stop in Culasi.
 See the schedule here: http://kalibo.org/bus-schedule-ceres/.

-There are homestays providing basic accommodations and a couple of resorts on the island for those who wish to stay overnight.
-These can easily be arranged through the Culasi Tourism Office or on the island.
-You can shop around for a room when you arrive on the island but not during the summer season when Mararison welcomes a flood of visitors.
-If you plan to see more towns in Antique, I would suggest staying at Pandan Beach Resort in Pandan (30 minutes north of Culasi) which is on the beach and close to Bugang River (popular destination for river rafting) and Sebaste with its waterfalls.
+Homestays provide basic accommodations and there are also a couple of resorts on the island.
+Overnight stays can easily be arranged through the Culasi Tourism Office or you can shop around for a room when you arrive in Mararison but not during the summer season when the island welcomes a flood of visitors.
+If you plan to see more towns in Antique, I would suggest staying at Pandan Beach Resort in Pandan (30 minutes north of Culasi) which is on the beach and close to Bugang River (a popular destination for river rafting) and the town of Sebaste with its waterfalls.
 Check this link for more information about Pandan Beach Resort,

 Images by TravelswithCharie